One of the most common questions I'm asked by beginning investors wanting to fast track their success is:

 If this sounds interesting please read about it here and register your interest.

-By the way, if after chatting with you we both feel you, your property investments or your business would benefit from you attending Wealth Retreat I will take the risk – I’m prepared to guarantee your satisfaction.
+By the way, if after chatting with you and we feel you, your property investments, or your business would benefit from you attending Wealth Retreat I will take the risk – I’m prepared to guarantee your satisfaction.